 Residential Care Facilities for the Elderly (RCFEs) include assisted living or board and care homes.
 These senior communities provide help with activities of daily living such as dressing and bathing, but do not provide skilled medical care (as a skilled nursing facility would, for example).

-In California, RCFEs are licensed and monitored by the Department of Social Services.
+In California, RCFEs are licensed and monitored by the California Department of Social Services.
 This means that senior housing staff are required to maintain specific documentation related to all residents.
 You will be asked to complete some of these RCFE forms before you move into one of these senior communities.

 Here is an overview of these required RCFE forms.
 Some senior communities may have other documentation they will want you to complete as well.